The ACT Council of Social Service Inc. (ACTCOSS) represents not-for-profit community organisations and advocates for social justice in the ACT.

 - Participate as part of the national COSS Network.

-- Advocating an agenda beyond election led decision-making cycles
+- Advocacy agenda is relevant beyond election-led decision-making cycles

-- Human capital better integrated as part of economic agenda.
+- Growth of human capital is part of the economic agenda.

 Our Policy & Advocacy Work